 Recommended as a Retirement Spot?
 Yes | Is Texas Tax-Friendly at Retirement?
 Yes

-Although the non-accredited hospital and the hurricane threats are concerns, mild winters, a mature population, reasonable living costs and an abundance of water recreation, fishing and sunshine are definite pluses.
-Rockport is not perfect and still has a way to go with its rebuilding, but it is worth considering if looking for a low key, reasonably priced coastal retirement town.
+The distance to a hospital and the hurricane threats are concerns, but mild winters, a mature population, reasonable living costs and an abundance of water recreation, fishing and sunshine are definite pluses.
+Rockport is worth considering if looking for a low key, reasonably priced coastal retirement town.

 With a name based on a word used by Caddo Indians meaning "friends," Texas is the second biggest state by population in the country.
 It is estimated that 70% of residents live within 200 miles of Austin, the capital city.